tidalmigrations/Infrastructure-templates/README.md

 A collection of Packer templates to create AWS AMIs with our projects installed and configured.
 This repository contains packer templates created using [amazon-ebs](https://www.packer.io/docs/builders/amazon/ebs) builder.
 It leverages the AWS EC2 and creates an Amazon Machine Image (AMI).

-Requirements and steps to run these packer templates are inside their respective folders.
+Requirements and steps to run this packer template is inside `aws` folder.

 ## Folder Structure